Ghana haunted by Uruguay again as World Cup history repeats itself

 But this was not just any penalty, and this was not just any World Cup fixture.
 Ghana had not been denied a goal this time, unlike when Luis Suarez punched the ball off the line 12 years ago.
 Mohammed Kudus was instead taken down by the Uruguay goalkeeper Sergio Rochet when he was running out of pitch, close to the byline.
 The end result was the same.
 A Ghanaian stood with the ball, facing a Uruguay goalkeeper.

-Ayew was an unused substitute that night in Johannesburg, watching on as Asamoah Gyan clipped the crossbar, and the chance to reach a historic World Cup semi-final slipped from their grasp.
+Ayew was an unused substitute that night in Johannesburg, watching on as Asamoah Gyan clipped the crossbar and the chance to reach a historic World Cup semi-final slipped from their grasp.
 Suarez would have been yards away.
-Ayew may even have heard his yelps as he celebrated in glee after his red card went unpunished.
+Ayew may even have heard his yelps as he celebrated in glee after his red card went unpunished from 12 yards.
 The Uruguay striker had been cast as “the devil himself” before this Group H decider - he has haunted Ghana ever since, as much as Gyan’s miss.

 On paper, Ayew and Ghana were faced with a penalty.
 In reality, it was so much more.